 When to be concerned

 Is your cat staring at you, ever something that is cause for concern?
-While staring is usually normal feline behavior, there are some things to be on the lookout for that could indicate that your cat may be showing signs of something more serious.
-If your cat stares with dilated pupils that seem glassy, empty, or unresponsive it could indicate that something is wrong including health issues like hyperthyroidism, kidney disease, heart failure, or a condition called hypesthesia.
-If you suspect a more serious health issue, please take your cat to a vet so they can conduct a complete physical exam.
+While staring is usually normal feline behavior, there are some signs to look out for that could indicate your cat has something more serious going on.
+If your cat stares with dilated pupils that seem glassy, empty, or unresponsive it could be a symptom of hyperthyroidism, kidney disease, heart failure, or a condition called hyperesthesia.
+If you suspect a more serious health problem, please take your cat to a vet so they can conduct a complete physical exam.